Joel-Wong0794/Malaria_Visualisation/README.md

 _By Joel Wong_

 ## *A) Description of Files in this Repository*
-1. "(Main - HTML) Technical Assessmeng Submission.html"
+1. "(Main - HTML) Technical Assessment Submission.html"
-    - The Jupyter Notebook in HTML for the technical assessment and is based on the Jupyter Notebook "(Main) Technical Assessment Submission.ipynb".
+    - The Jupyter Notebook in HTML for the technical assessment and is based on the Jupyter Notebook "(Main - ipynb) Technical Assessment Submission.ipynb".
-3.  "(Main - ipynb) Technical Assessmeng Submission.ipynb"
+3.  "(Main - ipynb) Technical Assessment Submission.ipynb"
     - The Exploratory Data Analysis done for the assessment.
 5. Within this repository, is also the interactive Streamlit Application.
     - Option 1: Access the Web Application on https://share.streamlit.io/joel-wong0794/malaria_visualisation/main